Arnold Mindell: Overview

-Mindell has been described as ‘a natural interculturalist who excels at building relationships across cultural boundaries.’
-Mindell's intercultural skills include a focus on the importance of nonverbal elements of communication and the ‘ability to switch viewpoints and join the other's reality.’
+Mindell has been described as 'a natural interculturalist who excels at building relationships across cultural boundaries.'
+Mindell's intercultural skills include a focus on the importance of nonverbal elements of communication and the 'ability to switch viewpoints and join the other's reality.'

 Mindell has been the subject of two Thinking Allowed programs, the independent television series hosted by Jeffrey Mishlove.

 He has been interviewed on Shrink Rap Radio (2008), New Dimensions Radio (2009, 1995) and Somatic Perspectives on Psychotherapy (2009).

+Criticism

 Mindell has been criticised for teaching New Age concepts and practices that are unclear and unknown within the mainstream of psychology; and it is noted that he is not licensed as a clinical psychologist in Oregon.
 Mindell's dreambody work has been criticized as a form of 'metaphysical healthcare'; while another commentator referred to process oriented psychology as an example of a transpersonal psychology with the potential, he claimed, to be misused as a form of 'mind control.'